 - Hold a strategic function within the C-suite.
 Only at the executive level can this leader effectively see across the organization, unify data, create a data strategy, and implement the right enterprise level technology to carry out that strategy.

-The companies that win in 2016 and beyond will be those that designate a strategic, data-minded executive to lead the organization into the data-driven future.
+The companies that win in 2016 and beyond will be those that designate a strategic, data-minded executive to implement the data-driven marketing strategies to lead the organization into the data-driven future.

 To read more of Signal’s 2016 Digital Marketing Predictions and the action steps you can take to help prioritize data collaboration throughout your organization, download the report: “How Digital Marketing Will Change in 2016 – What Marketers Need to Know Now.”